In-Skill Purchasing FAQ

 For a product available in a live skill, you can discontinue the product by deactivating it.
 Existing customers who previously purchased the product still have access, as described in Discontinue a product in a live skill.

-In which countries may I publish skills that offer in-skill purchases?
+In which countries or regions may I publish skills that offer in-skill purchases?

 Must I be based in the United States to publish skills that offer in-skill products?

 No. Both US and non-US developers can create and publish skills with in-skill products.
 However, you must publish the skill in a supported skill store.
-At this time, you can publish skills with in-skill purchases only in the US Alexa Skill Store.
+For more information, see Countries and regions that support in-skill products.

 There are two ways to sell physical goods and services that customers would use outside of the Alexa skill experience, such as event tickets, transportation, delivery services, and more.
 The first way is to use Amazon Pay to simplify the payment process and enable customers to use payment information already in their Amazon account.
 Learn more about Amazon Pay for Alexa skills.
 The second is to require customers to follow steps to link the skill to a separate account which stores their payment information.
 Learn more about account linking.